feather-design-system/feather-design-system/docs/Components/List/README.md

 :::warning WARNING

-These components does not provide any keyboard functionality or accessibility standard.
-That needs to applied based on the usecase.
+These components do not provide any keyboard functionality or accessibility features.
+These needs to applied based on the usecase.

 :::